Pride1922/rl_trocarroupa/README.md

 # rl_trocarroupa
 Script to change clothes at work places

 This script was a request by some of our players to be able to change / remove their clothes at the work place.
-It's a script built for a portuguese community, so it doesnt have a english translation.
 It needs the basic ESX (skin / skinchanger) and also uses mythic_notify for notifications.